 Review the Department of State website to make sure that the consulate indicated on Form I-129 is able to process the beneficiary’s nonimmigrant visa application and for any other consulate-specific special instructions.

 You must file your petition at the correct Service Center depending on your jurisdiction.
 We have established specific mailing addresses for purposes of identification and processing of H-1B cap-subject cases.

 To determine which jurisdiction you are in, see the link to the right for H-1B filing locations.

 Note: A separate mailing address has been established for certain types of educational or nonprofit organizations which file H-1B petitions on behalf of beneficiaries that are not counted against the H-1B numerical limitations.

 Please read the filing instructions very carefully.
 If you file your petition incorrectly, we will reject it.
 Rejected petitions will not retain a filing date.

 There are different fees depending on the type of H-1B petition you are submitting.
-Please refer to Fee Exemption and/or Determination (page 14 of Form I-129) for detailed instructions on fees.
+Please refer to the H-1B Data Collection and Filing Exemption Supplement (page 13 of Form I-129) for detailed instructions on fees.

 The following fees may be required with a cap-subject petition: